-Your customers are the heart and soul of your business, which is why keeping they happy is a necessity.
-Maintaining their loyalty should be at the top your list of goals.
-In fact, according to HubSpot
+Your customers are the heart and soul of your business, which is why keeping them happy is a necessity.
+Maintaining their loyalty should be at the top of your list of goals.
+In fact, according to

-it costs nearly 5-10 times more to gain new customers than keep an existing one, and existing customers spend 67 percent more than new ones.
+, it costs nearly 5-10 times more to gain new customers than keep an existing one, and existing customers spend 67 percent more than new ones.
 This is among the various reasons loyalty programs can be a driver of marketing success.

 WHY CUSTOMER LOYALTY PROGRAMS WORK

 There are several types of loyalty programs, but not all of them keep customers happy and encourage purchases.
 Successful loyalty programs work because of one concept–they incentivize.
 Good loyalty programs give consumers a reason–a good reason–to participate and work towards rewards.

 For consumers to join and stay active in your loyalty program, they need to not only see value in it but also need to see that the reward is worth their time and most often, money.
 To ensure your rewards program is successful, it should:

 : Customers at every level of the